Healthy eating

 It’s important to respond to thirst, as this is an indicator you’re already a little dehydrated.
 To monitor how hydrated you are, you can keep an eye on the colour of your urine – a pale straw colour lets you know you’re adequately hydrated, whereas if it’s a darker colour you may need to drink a bit more.

 Water is the best option to choose to keep you hydrated, though all non-alcoholic drinks count towards fluid intake, including hot drinks, milk, fruit juices and squashes.
-Just remember to keep track of your caffeine intake while pregnant so you don’t have too much, and limit the amount of fruit juice and sugar-sweetened drinks you choose, to protect your teeth and help you manage your weight.
+Just remember to keep track of your caffeine intake while you’re pregnant so you don’t have too much, and limit the amount of fruit juice and sugar-sweetened drinks you choose, to protect your teeth and help you manage your weight.

 Swap this For this